What is a Registrar?

 A Registrar is a company or organisation that is authorised by the country code top level domain registry, in this case IE Domain Registry, to sell and manage domains on behalf of registrants/customers.

 An accredited .ie Registrar has proven their expertise in managing .ie domains on behalf of registrants/customers.
 Accredited Registrars must sign a legally binding agreement with IE Domain Registry.

 If you are already an experienced Registrar (for instance, if you are ICANN accredited or accredited with another ccTLD) we can fast-track your .ie accreditation through the Application/Approval/Commencement processes, described below.
 On request, we can send you a Registrar Application Pack, together with our API protocol specification and other documents.
 Please contact us at email@example.com.
 Or go straight ahead and submit your application here.

 If you are inexperienced, but interested in selling .ie domains, the best way to start is by negotiating terms with an existing IE Domain Registry accredited Registrar.
-Alternatively, you are also welcome to register domains on behalf of your clients directly with us via our console but this option is usually more expensive.
 Please note that we do not charge any fees for any modifications or deletions required during the year.